-With any commonly used phrase, it's going to be worded differently, or have an extra sentence that may or may not be left out.
+It will be worded differently with any commonly used phrase or have an extra sentence that may or may not be left out.
 Some versions of this phrase include, "If you love someone, let them go," which has the same meaning.

 The extra sentence that appears in some versions goes something like, "If it returns, it's yours.
 If it doesn't, it wasn't.
 Or, it may be written as, "If they come back, they're yours.
 If they don't, they never were."
 Again, same meaning, but it's always good to know the different ways to say a common saying.